 3. Waist-Rotating Pose / Kati Chakrasana

 Then inhale as you resume the initial position, and repeat the twist, this time turning to your right.
-Again hold the breath, and again inhale as you resume the initial position.
+Again hold your breath, and again inhale as you resume the initial position.

 Complete at least five rounds.
 The movements should be performed smoothly, without any sudden movements or jerkiness.
 For more of a workout, twist left and right at a faster pace.